dansmyers/IntroToCS-Spring-2021/Projects/8-The_Final_Project.md

 Most of you will probably want to make some sort of game, but note that isn't required.
 You can make a text-based program, or a program that's more calculation-oriented if that's what you want.

+## Groups

+**If you choose**, you may work in a group of up to three people to complete your project.
+If you do choose to work with others,

+- Each member of the group should still make an individual project submission to Canvas so I have a record of what was turned in.
+- Include the names of your team members in your project as part of your top-level docstring comment.
+- You may write code collaboratively with other members of your group, but remember to pay attention to the guidelines below on acceptable use of resources.
+- It's not required. but if you're working in a group it would cool to undertake a more ambitious project using Flask and HTML.

 ## Requirements

 1. Awesomeness.

-2. Uses basic features of Python: variables, loops, conditional statements and functions.
+2. Uses basic features of Python: variables, loops, conditional statements, and functions.
 Almost any reasonably complex program is going to satisfy these requirements.
-If your program doesn't include most of these features then it might be too simple.
+If your program doesn't include most of these features then it might be too simple. **You must include at least one instance of each of these features**.

-3. Uses at least one advanced data organization feature: a list, classes, or a dictionary.
+3. Uses at least one advanced data organization feature: a list, a class, or a dictionary.
 I'm not requiring any particular number of these, because the best choice depends on the nature of your program.

 4. Demonstrates good programming style (indentation, variable names) and includes descriptive comments explaining what's happening in the program.

 ## Grading